Edmonton-Open-Data/Edmonton-Eco-Stations/README.md

 Desktop Dashbord: [Eco Station Dashboard](https://mikelotis.github.io/Edmonton-Eco-Stations/)

 # Features
-Only the location table isn't dynamic (doesn't update when filters are applied).The components of the dashboard resize when the window is resized.
+Only the location table isn't dynamic (doesn't update when filters are applied).
+The components of the dashboard resize when the window is resized.
 The dashboard constitutes of the following:
 ## 1 Bar chart
 Clickable bars, elastic y axis, and mouse hover for the bars
 * Shows monthly trend when not filtered (clicked)